-Reappointment is contingent, in part, upon continued eligibility for graduate enrollment, satisfactory progress towards meeting degree requirements, satisfactory performance of duties, and recommendation from the unit.
-A graduate work-study may be terminated at any time during the semester.
-If the graduate work-study is terminated, the student will be paid for work completed and a tuition bill will be generated.
-Terminations are recommended by the unit to the Dean of the Graduate School.
-The graduate work-study will be informed, in writing, by the unit of termination.
-Graduate work-study students are expected to complete their degree programs in a timely fashion in general, two years for a master's degree and four years for a doctoral degree.
+Reappointment is contingent, in part, upon continued eligibility for graduate enrollment, satisfactory progress toward meeting degree requirements, and satisfactory performance of assistantship duties.
+Graduate work studies are expected to complete their degree programs in a timely fashion.
+This is generally considered two years for a master's degree and four years for a doctoral degree.